geerlingguy/my-backup-plan/README.md

 And for some of my data (like the contents of my Dropbox or iCloud Photos Library) I have 4 or 5 copies of the data!

+## Video

+I made a video about my backup plan in late 2021, you can watch it for a good overview:

+TODO: Link to video here.

 ## Backup Strategy

 I have a lot of data I care about, and so I'll go through each type of data, and how I back it up: